JRed46/myDemoRepo2/README.md

 cache when changing static files.
 - A new folder called mediafiles will automatically be created in this mode in addition to the sqlite database.
 It will be ignored by git.

-### (2) Prodcution Docker <a name="docker_production"></a>
+### (2) Production Docker <a name="docker_production"></a>
 Clone the repo and navigate inside of it.
 Run the docker daemon.
 This is done most easily by downloading docker desktop and opening the application https://www.docker.com/products/docker-desktop/.
+For alternatives, see https://docs.docker.com/get-docker/
+Before you run `docker-compose`, you may need to change the ownership of `entrypoint.sh`.
+#### MacOS and Linux (Unix)
+For both MacOS and Linux, run `chmod +x entrypoint.sh`
+### Windows
+If using Windows Subsystem for Linux (WSL), run the same command as the Linux section.
+Otherwise, run command line as administrator and execute `icacls entrypoint.sh /reset`, which resets the file permissions.
+(CURRENTLY UN-TESTED)

+#### Running Docker
 ```console
 docker-compose build
 ```